 The Common Agricultural Policy comprises two ʽpillars.ʼ The first pillar is support to farmersʼ incomes.
 This support is provided in the form of direct payments and market measures and is entirely financed from the European Agricultural Guarantee Fund.
 The second pillar is the support provided for the development of rural areas.
 This support takes the form of Rural Development programmes and is co-financed from the European Agricultural Fund for Rural Development.

-The proposed SRDP 2014 - 2020 was submitted to the European Commission on Thursday 19th June 2014 using the template provided.
+The original proposals for the proposed SRDP 2014 - 2020 was submitted to the European Commission on Thursday 19th June 2014.
+After extensive negotiations a revised programme document was officially re-submitted on Monday 30 March 2015.
 A separate glossary of terms that are used throughout the document.

 What is available under the SRDP 2014- 2020?